gilkeidar/ByteFrost/Assembler v2/Design/stage0_CLAP.md

 This is the first stage of the ByteFrost Assembler pipeline.
-The **Command-Line Argument Parser (CLAP)** takes as input the command-line arguments received from running the ByteFrost Assembler on a command-line shell and writes to a `CommandLineArguments` object which is stored by the `Assembler` (the `Assembler` passes a reference to this object to the CLAP).
+The **Command-Line Argument Parser (CLAP)** takes as input the command-line arguments received from running the ByteFrost Assembler on a command-line shell and allocates and fills a `CommandLineArguments` object; it then returns a pointer to this object to the `Assembler`.

 ##  Definitions